 On her return, she married Edward Juźwiak in Rio de Janeiro, Brazil on September 6th 1952 and in August 1953, their daughter Barbara was born.
 In September 1953 they moved to Santos, where Edward was offered a post in a shipping company.
 In 1957, Mark was born and in 1961, the twins: Edward and Jorge.

-She is now a grandmother of twelve children:
+She was a grandmother of twelve children:

 - 3 boys by her daughter Barbara Wanda Juzwiak (married to Pierre René Paul Dieu): Jean Marc Dieu, Jacques Edouard Dieu, Christophe André Dieu;